Wednesday, 25 September 2024

 Last of the sun, note water pipe which is part of the vast hydro-electric infrastructure that criss-crosses this whole area.

 I was a might careful descending the wrecked road to Glen Lochay but the bike fairly flew along the glen road in the last of the light.
 Overhead was now solid cloud and it was cold but the Killin Co-op was nearly in sight!
 Better yet there was a chip van!!
 So I grabbed sausage and chips, a hot chocolate and snacks and beers for later from the Co-op and sat out under the shop awning feeding my face and reflecting on what I'd just done.
 To crown it all, I knew of a fab bivvy spot just up the cycleway.
 This is just off the end of the forest track where the tarmac path starts to take you up the last of the climb to Glen Ogle.
-I pitched up and relaxed after 118 miles of top class bike riding, stunning weather and scenery.
+So it was with a huge grin as I departed Killin in the dark, no sign of anyone on the steady climb up the cycleway.
+I reached my spot, pitched up and relaxed after 118 miles of top class bike riding, stunning weather and scenery.

 As usual I woke to the dawn chorus but nodded off again.
 I woke a few more times as trucks went by on the nearby A84 and when I eventually decided to get up it was 9am!